 Student Exit Surveys:

 These surveys ask students to rate their abilities in 19 different questions treating five main curricular areas: Acting, History/Theory, Directing, Design, and Stagecraft.
-The responses, on a 1-5 scale, are varied and more difficult to summarize, but are used by faculty to make some of the changes detailed below.
+The responses, on a 1-5 scale, are varied and more difficult to summarize, but are used by faculty to make some of the changes detailed in question #11.